 This is an opportunity which must be carefully considered and thought through, because we all know children can be fickle under these circumstances.
 And, as you may be experiencing in your own situation, it’s sometimes hard to tell who is really pulling the strings – the children or the parents who are supposed to be parenting their children.
 You should thoroughly discuss this with your attorney and carefully set forth a strategy for conducting yourself and in the presence of the Child prior to the interview occurring.

 Remember, the court is always required to consider the entirety of the circumstances, what circumstances have changed since the rendition of the prior order of the Court, and whether or not in the opinion not the Court that the Child’s desires are in fact in the best interest of that Child.
 So, the child’s preference – even if not in your favor – is not the end of the Story.
 The Court will still consider the evidence in the case – such as the opinions of the Child’s therapist or counselor, teachers, friends and neighbors and other family members along with many, many other factors.

 Therefore, if you are faced with a modification suit in which the child may be interviewed, you and your attorney should not rely solely upon the desires of the child.
 I have personally been in situations where all the way up to the interview the child was expressing her desire to live with my client and changed her mind on the day of the interview.
 Be prepared to present your entire case and convince the court, despite the child’s preference or including the child’s preference, the best interest of the child is to remain with your or begin living with the other parent.

 Our Austin Child Custody Attorneys are experienced in child custody suits and modification suits affecting child custody.
-If you are someone you know are facing a situation involving child custody, contact our Austin Child custody attorneys at the Evans Family Law Group today at (512) 628-2550 or email Mr. Evans directly at email@example.com.
+If you are someone you know are facing a situation involving child custody, contact the Evans Family Law Group today at (512) 628-2550 or email Mr. Evans directly at email@example.com.